Wild Seed Project: Returning native plants to the Maine landscape

 by Ginger Laurits

-Ginger Laurits is a Wild Seed Project board member and a master gardener who tends the native garden at the Wells Reserve.
+Ginger Laurits is a former Wild Seed Project board member who tends the native garden at the Wells Reserve.

 More Native Plant Profiles